 Here are some general guidelines to date a piece based on the styling.
 This is obviously general and isn’t going to apply to all pieces.

-1830s to 1840s – these older pieces have more of a bluish cast to them, tend to be thicker and are octagonal or hexagonal in shape.
+The 1830s to 1840s – these older pieces have more of a bluish cast to them, tend to be thicker, and are octagonal or hexagonal in shape.
 They look “chunky” and a bit more gothic and masculine.
 I love these oldies.

-1860s – The leaves from the 1850’s evolve into the popular wheat pattern and other harvest-related themes like fruit (strawberries, grapes), grains and nuts.
+The 1860s – The leaves from the 1850’s evolved into the popular wheat pattern and other harvest-related themes like fruit (strawberries, grapes), grains, and nuts.

-1860 – 1880 – Ironstone patterns start to get more elaborate and feminine.
+1860 – 1880 – White Ironstone patterns start to get more elaborate and feminine.

 Sometimes looking at the style alone isn’t enough to date a piece.
 I’ve learned to spot some indicators of older pieces vs. more recent reproductions…